ericoporto/ags-manual-wiki/Settingupthegame.md

 -   **Allow speech to be skipped by which events** - determines how and whether the player can skip speech in-game.
 This can be set to allow the mouse and/or keyboard, or neither, to skip speech in the game.
+-   **Custom Narrate function in dialog scripts** - determines which function will be used to substitute standard narration in dialog scripts.
+For example, if you have

+        narrator: The man looks you in the eye.

+    in a dialog script, then normally this is replaced by

+        Display("The man looks you in the eye");

+    during compilation.
+With the above setting you can provide *the name* of your custom function that you've defined in your script.
+Such function must have one of the following prototype forms:

+        function CustomNarrate1(const string text);
+        function CustomNarrate2(String text);

+    The return value is actually not essential and may be any type.<br>
+    If the field is left empty then the standard Display function is used.
+-   **Custom Say function in dialog scripts** - determines which function will be used to substitute standard character cues in dialog scripts.
+For example, if you have something like

+        Roger: Hello, my name is Roger.

+    in a dialog script, then normally this is replaced by

+        cRoger.Say("Hello, my name is Roger.");

+    during compilation.
+With the above setting you can provide *the name* of your custom function that you've defined in your script.
+Such function must have one of the following prototype forms:

+        function CustomSay1(Character *c, const string text);
+        function CustomSay2(Character *c, String text);
+        function CustomSay3(this Character*, const string text);
+        function CustomSay4(this Character*, String text);

+    Last two variants are [extender functions](ExtenderFunctions) for Character struct.<br>
+    The return value is actually not essential and may be any type.<br>
+    If the field is left empty then the standard Character.Say function is used.
 -   **Dialog bullet point image** - defines the number of sprite to use as a bullet image before each dialog option.
 -   **Gap between dialog options** - defines the gap between the options